bconway1906/CLOUD-SOC-HONEYNET/README.md

 In the initial configuration, all resources were deployed with exposure to the internet.
 This setup left Virtual Machines vulnerable, as both their Network Security Groups and built-in firewalls allowed unrestricted inbound and outbound traffic.
 Furthermore, all other resources had public endpoints that were accessible from the internet, rendering the need for Private Endpoints redundant.

-## Architecture After Hardening / Security Controls
+## Architecture After Security Controls
 ![Architecture Diagram](https://i.imgur.com/YQNa9Pp.jpg)

 The Network Security Groups underwent a substantial security enhancement, implementing a strict block on all network traffic except for that originating from my admin workstation.
 Furthermore, the remaining resources were fortified by utilizing both their built-in firewalls and Private Endpoints for enhanced protection.

-## Attack Maps Before Hardening / Security Controls
+## Attack Maps Before Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>
 ![Linux Syslog Auth Failures](https://i.imgur.com/G1YgZt6.png)<br>
 ![Windows RDP/SMB Auth Failures](https://i.imgur.com/ESr9Dlv.png)<br>

-## Metrics Before Hardening / Security Controls
+## Metrics Before Security Controls

 The following table shows the metrics we measured in our insecure environment for 24 hours:
 Start Time 2023-03-15 17:04:29